Hi. I’m Dave Baker, publisher of Petful.

 Getting started with your first order of Smalls is easy.

 I answered some questions about my cat’s weight and dietary needs as well as my budget.
 If you have multiple cats, you can list them all when you sign up.
 Then, based on my answers, they suggested their top 3 plans for me.

 Smalls has a few different cat food plans with varying ratios of wet to dry food.
-You choose the option that works best for you and your cats, and Smalls will send you a sample box for 25% off the usual price.
+You choose the option that works best for you and your cats, and Smalls will send you a sample box for $10 off.
 This lets you see how your cats respond to the food before committing to a larger purchase.